nolanar/literate-haskell-bird/README.md

 # literate-haskell-bird
-Syntax definition for literate Haskell bird style
+Syntax definition for literate Haskell bird style in Sublime Text 3

 ## Installation (Using Package Control)